alzwded/school-rsff/README.md

 You need to select a starting sensor with the two buttons in the lower-left corner.
 The currently selected sensor is highlighted in lime green.

 Then, you can use the start/stop simulation button (lower right corner) to run the animation.

+You can turn the range-sphere's visibility on or off by clicked on the show range button (bottom right)